-On December 13, 2019, the Company issued a \$4.7 million note payable to an unaffiliated third party, related to a purchase of land, which matures on July 13, 2022.
-The note payable has an interest rate of 10.00%.
-The note is collateralized by the land to which it relates and has no recourse to any other assets or to the Company.
-As of August 31, 2020, the outstanding note payable balance, including accrued interest, totaled \$4.0 million.
+On December 13, 2019, the Company issued a \$4.7 million note payable to an unaffiliated third party, related to a purchase of land, which was scheduled to mature on July 13, 2022.
+The note payable had an interest rate of 10.00%.
+The note was collateralized by the land to which it related and had no recourse to any other assets or to the Company.
+During the six months ended November 30, 2020, the note, along with interest, was paid in full.